mrdow/PeopleSearch/PeopleSearch/README.md

 ## 2. Installing Dependencies

-The Environment Setup Solution Folder contains a [SetupEnvironment.cmd](./SetupEnvironment.cmd) file to install the necessary dependencies and configure the environment to run the application.
+The **Start Here** Solution Folder contains a [SetupEnvironment.cmd](./SetupEnvironment.cmd) file to install the necessary dependencies and configure the environment to run the application.
 This command MUST be run before starting the project.

 ## 3. Running the application